A guide to the top 10 healthiest countries to be an Expat

 The Israelian population flourishes in a culture that promotes a vibrant lifestyle, spirituality, and a positive healing environment.
 They focus on an extremely healthy, fresh, and delicious diet that promotes the well being of the nation.
 Their healthy eating habits and lifestyle is one of the main reasons why Israel is one of the leading countries for life expectancy rates in the world.
 The emphasis on family and family values are also leading causes for the countries health prosperity.

 The first of two Asian countries to be recognized as one of the healthiest countries to live in 2020 is Japan.
 One of the main reasons Japan is a healthy country is due to their diets and lifestyle.
 Furthermore, Japan has one of the highest life expectancies in the world, which is due partly to its green landscapes, its family values, and its well-balanced eating habits.

 Known for the Gold Coast and beautiful sandy beaches, Australia has continuously been placed on the list for the healthiest countries to live in as an expat.
-Complete with a sport and outdoor culture, Austalia is one of the most active and adventure-seeking countries in the world.
+Complete with a sport and outdoor culture, Australia is one of the most active and adventure-seeking countries in the world.
+For information on health insurance for Australian Expats you can also visit our Australia Healthcare page.
 While some may indulge in a bit too many Fosters and shrimp on the BBQ, this outback country is an excellent expat destination.
 The country is well known for it’s laid-back lifestyle – the Australian population is known for being mostly healthy and happy!

 Although these countries are listed as being the top 10 healthiest countries to live for an expat, it is still crucial that you obtain international health insurance if you are planning on pursuing an international relocation.
 Staying healthy is not easy, but everyone gets sick or has an injury at some point in their lives – that is why you must prepare for the worst by obtaining global health coverage that will be there when you need it!